ouster-lidar/ouster-sdk/python/docs/examples.rst

    LidarScan ``RANGE`` field visualized with :py:func:`matplotlib.pyplot.imshow()` and simple gray color mapping for better look.

 Oh, that doesn't look like a normal image!
 What could it be?
-Surely not a bicycle in the left patch, and trees with a parked car on the right...

 Let's see if we can destagger the image and decipher the scene: